larrykollar/Humanist/scripts/README.md

    Each topic file should start with a level-1 heading; `stitch` fixes nesting.
    Use the `-v metafile=book.yaml` option to include the book metadata at the beginning of the output.
-   If you need custom processing, pipe the output into a `custom` script.
+   If you need custom processing, pipe the output into a custom script before feeding the result to [Pandoc].

-`custom`
-:  Goes in the book directory
-   This is a shell script that performs any book-specific customizations.
-   This includes assigning HTML classes to paragraphs with certain patterns, and processing variables.
-   (The `vars.lua` file should handle these, but so far it's only reliable with the cover page variables.)

 `humanist`
 :  Goes in ~/bin